AzeHie/bike-app/PROJECT LOG.md

 25.4.2023
 Frontend & Backend:
 - Working with add journey (almost finished, except some validation on the backend and info for the user about the successfully operation.

+26.4.2023
+Frontend & Backend:
+- Some bug fixing on "add journey" and "add station" (just basic typos on the data passed from frontend to the backend).
+- Fixed bug with error modal when adding new journey or station, if error occurred nothing happened (no error modal - no message).
+That was because I had user navigation (after form submission) outside the try block - so the navigation happened before throwing an error.
+After I moved navigation logic inside the try block, it works good.
+And yes, it was of course also bad user experience, because if something was wrong with the form, user was navigated away anyways.
+- Added backend validation with express-validation.
+- Added notification for the user on successful add, when adding journeys or stations.
+Works out with own generic Modal component.